cirosantilli/cpp-cheat/bullet/concepts.md

     - http://www.havok.com/physics/
     I distinctly remember sing that on a CS:GO game in 2016-04-15, when a dead body fell from a platform
 -   AABB axis-aligned bounding-box http://www.gamasutra.com/view/feature/131833/when_two_hearts_collide_.php
+-   btRigidBody , the key classdocuments that there are 3 types of bodies:
+    - Dynamic rigid bodies, with positive mass.
+Motion is controlled by rigid body dynamics.
+    - Fixed objects with zero mass.
+They are not moving (basically collision objects)
+    - Kinematic objects, which are objects without mass, but the user can move them.
+There is on-way interaction, and Bullet calculates a velocity based on the timestep and previous and current world transform.
+-   sleeping object: TODO
+-   island split algorithm?